Cladding safety checks

 We recognise that primacy for building regulations and product specification rests with the Department for Communities and Local Government.
-The SGSA provides advice and guidance in the Guide to Safety at Sports Grounds (Green Guide) and also in Safety Management procedures.
-This guidance note should be read in conjunction with the Green Guide.
+This guidance note should be read in conjunction with the Guide to Safety at Sports Grounds (Green Guide).
 For those sports grounds that require a General Safety Certificate further controls may be in place as conditions of the certificate.

 It is important to note that sports grounds generally contain no sleeping risk, benefit from high levels of vigilance when in use and are often fitted with active and passive fire detection systems to help mitigate any fire risk.
 Whilst it is not suggested that no risk is present, it is the aforementioned significantly mitigate the risk.

 In cases where sports grounds are adjoined by a residential complex, it is expected to see high levels of fire compartmentation (fire walls and floors, protected corridors and stairs etc.) between the buildings as part of the statutory regulatory process.

 Much of the discussion has focused around the external Aluminium Composite Material cladding that covered the tower block, and whether it was permitted for use on residential tower buildings.

 Aluminium Composite Material (ACM) is a type of flat panel that consists of two thin aluminium sheets bonded to a non-aluminium core, typically between 3 and 7mm thick.
 The panels can have a painted or metallic finish (eg copper or zinc effects).
 It can be differentiated from solid aluminium sheet by looking at a cut edge whereby the lamination is visible.
 It may be necessary to cut a hole in a panel if a cut edge is not readily accessible.